Vaarsuvius: Not as such, no.

 - Magic works just like this in The Magic Candle.
 Spells are strictly verbal, but once cast, a spell fades immediately from the caster's memory.
 Wizards prepare for battle by memorizing their spells over and over, apparently compartmentalizing the "copies" somehow.

-- Final Fantasy VIII works exactly this like this.
+- Final Fantasy VIII works like this.
 Each character has a Magic stock which can contain up to 32 distinct spells with a maximum 100 uses each.
 But instead of resting, characters gain spell charges by Drawing them from opponents and certain objects, or by using various abilities to extract them from items or upgrade other spells.
-By contrast, sorceresses can apparently use magic at-will, although the character who becomes a sorceress only does so as a Limit Break (presumably to avoid being a Game Breaker).
+By contrast, sorceresses can apparently use magic at-will, although the character who becomes a sorceress only does so as a Limit Break (presumably to avoid being a Game-Breaker).

 - The Enchanter trilogy from Infocom plays this almost completely straight, as far as the mechanics go.
 The spells themselves are very tongue in cheek, with "fold dough 13 times", "balance checkbook", and "turn original into triplicate" being several examples.
 Or, for that matter, "turn purple things invisible".